-The mission of our unique and flexible coalition is to establish a spiritual home and an extended Jewish family for our members, who reside in different towns in and around Litchfield in northwestern Connecticut, as well as Fairfield, County and New York.
+The mission of our unique and flexible coalition is to establish a spiritual home and an extended Jewish family for our members, who reside in different towns in and around Litchfield County in northwestern Connecticut, as well as Fairfield County and New York.
 As a religious group, we strive to create a strong sense of warmth, connection and personal belonging and to enrich our community with a variety of stimulating religious, spiritual, cultural, educational and social experiences through which Judaism can be explored and practiced communally.

 Many of our members count the people they meet through the Coalition as among their closest friends.
 For some members the Coalition serves as an alternative traditional synagogue experience, and for others it is a supplement to their synagogue membership.

 It was in the late summer of 1994 that Susan Haber and Sharon Ruchman had a dream: start a Jewish community for families, young people and adults in Washington Depot, Connecticut.
 They were encouraged by friends to pursue their dream.